AndreNijman/EmuRust/README.md

 matched case-insensitively so existing dumps can simply be dropped into that directory.
 If both 48K and 128K dumps are present the 128K machine is preferred for AY sound and memory paging.

 Games themselves live in `games/` alongside every other system.
-The launcher currently accepts `.tap` tape images and `.sna` snapshots for Spectrum titles.
+The launcher accepts `.tap`, standard-speed `.tzx`, and `.sna` snapshots for Spectrum titles.
 Tapes are automatically inserted and start playing as soon as the emulator boots, including fast-loading support so you can reach the game without manual `LOAD ""` loops.
-Snapshots boot straight into the saved state.
+Snapshots boot straight into the saved state. `.tzx` support currently covers only standard-speed data blocks—if you bump into an unsupported block ID just convert the tape to `.tap` (via `tzx2tap`/`czxtools`) and drop it back into `games/`.

 ### PlayStation setup notes